llz33/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
 BEFORE THE PROJECT

     The purpose of this project is to showcase basic HTML skills that I have learned throughout TOP by creating a simple recipie website.

     By the end of this project I will:
     - Show proficiency in basic HTML